janelia-kicad/prism-pcb/README.md

 -   Format = CSV
 -   Units = Millimeters
--   Files = Separate files for front, back
+-   Files = Single file for board
 -   Do not use drill/place file origin

 Modify pos files: